 The impact on insurance premiums

-The increased risk of natural disasters poses a significant challenge to the insurance industry.
+The increased risk of natural disasters and property value decreases pose a significant challenge to the insurance industry.
 Insurance companies must assess and price the risk accurately to ensure they can cover potential losses.
 As a result, homeowners in areas prone to these disasters may face higher insurance premiums and reduced coverage options.

 Insurance Industry Response to Climate Change